svnldwg/phpstan-rules/README.md

 ### `ImmutableObjectRule`

-This rule reports an error when a class tagged as immutable is mutable.
+This rule reports an error when a class or class property tagged as immutable is mutable.
 This can be used for example to ensure that value objects are always immutable.

-:bulb: Classes can be tagged as immutable by adding the annotation `@psalm-immutable` or `@immutable` to the class phpdoc.
+:bulb: Classes or properties can be tagged as immutable by adding the annotation `@psalm-immutable` or `@immutable` to the phpdoc.

+:bulb: The immutability rule also asserts that immutable properties are not mutated in child classes

 ## License